-(Fall and Spring, Course Offered Every Year) Supervised experience in business or governmental institutions where work is related to student interest.
-Limited to School of Business majors with a minimum GPA of 2.00 and 15 hours in accounting, business or economics.
+Supervised experience in business or governmental institutions where work is related to student interest.
+Limited to Business Administration and Accounting majors with a minimum GPA of 2.00 and 15 hours in accounting, business or economics.
 Can be taken only once.
-Students may receive credit for only one Business School Internship course chosen from the following: BUS 480, 481 or ECO 480.
 Students may not receive credit for both BUS-480 and BUS-481.
-May not be taken simultaneously with either COE-302 or COE-403.
+May not be taken simultaneously with either COE-302 or COE-403 or ECO-480.
 Pass/Fail grading only.